BezBartek/django-dynamic-from-clause/README.md

     pip install django-dynamic-from-clause

 # **IDEA**
-**Tthe IDEA is to be able to map a tabular functions, any sql/queries outputs, and other, to Django models!**
+**The IDEA is to be able to map a tabular functions, any sql/queries outputs, and other, to Django models!**

 We want any database operation/object which has tabular output (such as table, view, function, queries, and so on), to be mapped to a dedicated django model.
 We want to be able to use the ORM methods (like select related, prefetch, annotations